 - Forward all of your recent medical records including operative reports, pathology reports, and radiology reports to your oncologist, or bring copies with you.

 - Make sure you have any necessary referrals prior to the appointment.

 - Bring all of your recent radiology films including x-rays, mammograms, CAT scans, MRI scans, and ultrasounds to your oncology appointment if these exams were performed at another facility/location.
 These will be given to you on a disc and can be picked up from the radiology department at the facility that performed the test.
 You may need to give 24 hours notice to have them ready to be picked up.

 - Bring pathology slides for review if surgery or a biopsy diagnosing cancer was done at another institution.
 This should include the actual slides and the report from the pathologist and can be picked up or mailed from the pathology department where the surgery or biopsy was performed.

 - Make sure the doctor's office has received all of the necessary information prior to your visit if you had things mailed to them.
 It is best to call a day or 2 ahead in case they have not been received and you need to pick things up.
 If the office has a navigator, they can be a great point of contact to make sure everything has been received prior to your appointment.

 - Bring a list of all of your medications and any allergies to medications.

-- Bring a list of the physicians and addresses to whom you want reports of the consultation sent.
+- Bring a list of the healthcare providers and addresses to whom you want reports of the consultation sent.

 - Make sure you bring your health insurance identification card(s) and a picture ID if you have one.

 - Get all of your questions answered prior to leaving.
 This is when the question list and the person accompanying you come in handy.

 - If you need one, get an appointment for follow-up before you leave.